-Interactive tenant directory, featured articles and additional useful information available on a multiple screen built in touch display array.
-Project by SRM Marketing and Architecture, completed and deployed in late 2016.
+Interactive tenant directory featured articles and additional useful information available on multiple screens built in touch display array.
+Project by SRM Marketing and Architecture was completed and deployed in late 2016.
 Graphic design, mock-ups and front-end polish by the talented Adam Volkman, portfolio presentation.

-In the summer of 2017 a very rare solar eclipse was visible across much of the United States and WTC management wanted something to highlight special events of interest.
-I created an overlay component that displays specified content over the normal Kiosk display between specified dates and times.
-The overlay is tied into the idle time-out to be showing when there is no interaction with the display.
-The content of the overlay can be entered like any other page or load remote content in an iframe, for example the embeddable video stream from NASA TV.
+In the summer of 2017, a very rare solar eclipse was visible across much of the United States.
+WTC management wanted something to highlight special events of interest.
+I created an overlay component that displays specified content over the standard Kiosk display between specified dates and times.
+The overlay is tied into the idle timeout to be showing when there is no interaction with the displays.
+The overlay content can be entered like any other page or load remote content in an iframe, for example, the embeddable video stream from NASA TV.

 I created a custom CSS driven animation depicting the eclipse, bit of an astronomy nerd myself.

-In the fall of 2017 the customer requested a more comprehensive display tracking alternate transportation options beyond the TriMet side-bar in the initial design.
-The transportation options overlay provides detailed data for TriMet bus and commuter train service, Uber and Lyft ride sharing and Social Bikes automated bicycle rentals.
-The back-end component collates the most resent data from the remote servers locally so the cached data loads without any delays.
+In the fall of 2017, the customer requested a more comprehensive display tracking alternate transportation options beyond the TriMet sidebar in the initial design.
+The transportation options overlay provides detailed data for TriMet bus and commuter train service, Uber and Lyft ride-sharing, and Social Bikes automated bicycle rentals.
+The back-end component collates the most recent data from the remote servers locally, so the cached data loads without delays.

 Drupal 8 in Headless mode and additional modules: